3rd-Eden/npmjs/README.md

 # npmjs

-To keep myself sane while working with the npm registry I decided to write my own library to deal with all the incomplete, inconsistent and horrible data structures that are available in the npm registry.
+To keep myself sane while working with The npm Registry I decided to write my own library to deal with all the incomplete, inconsistent and horrible data structures that are available in The npm Registry.
 NoSQL is nice and all, but that doesn't mean you should leave your data unmaintained.
-This library is never meant as a full replacement of the `npm-registry-client` which the `npm` bin is using.
+This library is never meant as a full replacement of the `npm-registry-client` which the `npm` bin file is using.
 Unless those API's and methods are so poorly implemented or designed that I get a mental breakdown, then yes, this will become a full and usable replacement of the above said module.

 This module is written with high availability in mind.
-The main reason behind this is that npm inc. has added a lot of moving parts on top of the registry which frequently breaks.
-In order to combat that we've implemented automatic downgrading to multiple registries.
+The main reason behind this is that npm Inc. has added a lot of moving parts on top of the registry which frequently breaks.
+In order to combat this I've implemented automatic downgrading to multiple registries.
 If all other supplied registries fail to work an automatic exponential randomized back off algorithm kicks in place and retries the query once more.
 This functionality is all provided by the awesome